PowerFeather/powerfeather-docs/docs/guides/use_solar_panel.md

 ## Selection

-Choose a solar panel that has an open-circuit voltage not exceeding 18 V, and an MPP voltage from 5 V to 16.8 V.
+Choose a solar panel that has an open-circuit voltage not exceeding 18 V, and an MPP voltage from 4.6 V to 16.8 V.

 :::caution
-Pay close attention to solar panels advertised as 12 V, as most of them actually have a much higher open-circuit voltage of around 21 V. While such panels should not cause damage to PowerFeather, it might not function properly for supply voltages beyond 18 V.
+Pay close attention to solar panels advertised as 12 V, as most of them actually have a much higher open-circuit voltage of around 21 V - which exceeds the 18 V limit for `VDC`.
 :::

-A 10 W panel in ideal conditions should be able to charge the battery at 2 A.
+A 10 W panel in ideal conditions should be able to saturate the maximum battery charging current of 2 A.
-However, if you don't need charging current that high, you may opt for a smaller wattage, and consequently physically smaller, solar panel.
+However, if you don't need a charging current that high, you may opt for a smaller wattage, and consequently physically smaller, solar panel.

 The following are solar panels we have tested first-hand to work well with PowerFeather: